dang-w/ai-content-summariser/README.md

 - **Frontend**: React/Next.js for a responsive and interactive UI
 - **Backend**: FastAPI for efficient API endpoints
 - **NLP Models**: Leveraging transformer-based models like BART or T5 for summarisation
+- **Web Scraping**: BeautifulSoup4 for extracting content from URLs
+- **HTTP Client**: HTTPX for asynchronous web requests
 - **Deployment**: Vercel/Netlify for frontend, Hugging Face Spaces for backend
 - **Storage**: Local storage for caching recent summaries

 ## Implementation Approach

-1. Build a clean, intuitive interface for text input and summary display
+1. Build a clean, intuitive interface for text and URL input and summary display
 2. Implement client-side preprocessing for text cleaning and validation
 3. Create efficient API endpoints for summarisation with proper error handling
 4. Integrate open-source NLP models for high-quality summarisation
+5. Implement URL content extraction for direct web page summarization
+6. Add advanced parameters for fine-tuning the summarization process
-5. Implement caching strategies to improve performance and reduce API calls
+7. Implement caching strategies to improve performance and reduce API calls
-6. Add features for adjusting summary parameters (length, style)
-7. Provide options to export or share generated summaries
+8. Provide options to export or share generated summaries

 ## Getting Started